michalmuskala/jason/README.md

 ### Running

-Benchmarks against most popular Elixir & Erlang json libraries can be executed with `mix bench.encode` and `mix bench.decode`.
+Benchmarks against most popular Elixir & Erlang json libraries can be executed after going into the `bench/` folder and then executing `mix bench.encode` and `mix bench.decode`.
 A HTML report of the benchmarks (after their execution) can be found in `bench/output/encode.html` and `bench/output/decode.html` respectively.